NNPDF/nnpdf/doc/sphinx/source/vp/pydataobjs.rst

 Loading Covariance Matrices
 ---------------------------

-Functions which take :py:class:`validphys.coredata.CommonData` s and return covariance matrices can be found in :py:mod:`validphys.covmats`.
+Functions which take :py:class:`nnpdf_data.coredata.CommonData` s and return covariance matrices can be found in :py:mod:`validphys.covmats`.
 As with the commondata the functions can be called in scripts directly::